An official website of the United States government

 More details on the information that will be requested in a full proposal can be found in section C.1 of the ARM Field Campaign Guidelines.

-Note: Priority will be given to proposals that make comprehensive use of ARM facilities, focus on Biological and Environmental Research (BER) program strategic goals, and have the ability to improve regional or global earth system models.
+Note: Priority will be given to proposals that make comprehensive use of ARM facilities, focus on BER program strategic goals, support the DOE Office of Science and ARM missions, and address uncertainties in regional or global earth system models.

 Proposals that coordinate with other BER community capabilities (e.g., Environmental Molecular Sciences Laboratory [EMSL], AmeriFlux Network, Next-Generation Ecosystem Experiments [NGEE] in the Arctic and Tropics, Energy Exascale Earth System Model [E3SM]) or that support the goals of the Global Energy and Water cycle Exchanges (GEWEX) project are encouraged.